Avi241/mecanum-bot/README.md

 The [firmware](./src/ros_mecanum_robot/) is written in C++ and uses the Arduino framework and should be flashed to the ESP32-WROOM using the Arduino IDE.

 ## ROS Node
 This repo is also a ROS package that contains a ROS node that can be used to bring up the robot.
-The node is written in Python and uses the [rosserial](http://wiki.ros.org/rosserial) package to communicate with the ESP32-WROOM.
+The node uses the [rosserial](http://wiki.ros.org/rosserial) package to communicate with the ESP32-WROOM.
 The node can be started using the following command:
 ```bash
 roslaunch mecanumbot bringup.launch
 ```